LCSL/nys-koop-lqr/README.md

 # Description
-This repository contains the code for the paper "Linear quadratic control of nonlinear systems with Koopman operator learning and the Nyström method", by Edoardo Caldarelli, Antoine Chatalic, Adrià Colomé, Cesare Molinari, Carlos Ocampo-Martinez, Carme Torras, and Lorenzo Rosasco, 2024, submitted to Automatica.
+This repository contains the code for the paper "Linear quadratic control of nonlinear systems with Koopman operator learning and the Nyström method", by Edoardo Caldarelli, Antoine Chatalic, Adrià Colomé, Cesare Molinari, Carlos Ocampo-Martinez, Carme Torras, and Lorenzo Rosasco, 2025, to appear in Automatica.

 Contact author: ecaldarelli@iri.upc.edu